tranhelen/tranhelen/_posts/2016-08-08-rinseandrepeat.md

 	    	<p>This website is <em>mostly</em> on white and has some deviating styles for when the content needs to sit on a darker background.
 I noted only the deviated ones and when the styles remained the same from the first to last breakpoints.</p>

-			<p>If you double-checked <a href="https://github.com/tranhelen/tranhelen.github.io">all my styles</a> you would probably notice that some of what I&rsquo;ve written in this picture is incorrect.
+			<p>If you double-checked <a href="https://github.com/tranhelen/tranhelen.github.io">all my styles</a> you'll notice some of what is written is incorrect.
 There are typically a few changes that happen from Design > Development.
-These things happen but I&rsquo;ve generally kept the majority of the styles.</p>
+These things happen however I&rsquo;ve generally kept the majority of the styles.</p>

 			<h2>The assets</h2>

 			<p>I went back behind the camera to shoot a couple of self-portraits for use on this website.
 In the past I&rsquo;ve used the Annie Leibovitz lighting set-up (double diffusion under a large studio light) but this time I opted for daylight against a DIY black studio back-drop.
 The rest is just understanding how light hits you and how to set off a pocketwizard with your foot.</p>

 			<p>The rest of the photographs used are also mine and pulled from my <a href="http://instagram.com/tranhelen">Instagram</a>.
 I overlaid them over colours to reduce the intensity.
-The added benefit is that you can save these photos at a pretty low resolution and they&rsquo;ll look pretty decent.
+The added benefit is you can save these photos at a pretty low resolution and they&rsquo;ll look pretty decent.
 Performance wins all around.</p>

 			<h2>The launch</h2>